locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Context

 I was recently laid-off from my tech job.
 I realized that amidst the hustle of that job, I had missed out on precious moments with my 12-year-old son.
 The constant stress had kept me away from my family.
 As I think about my next career move, I had an idea: why not take a moment to connect with my son in a way that would create unforgettable memories?
 My son is interested in geography and is an EV enthusiast like myself, so we decided to do a month-long, great American summer roadtrip while we have the chance.

-A good friend reminded me that my son "will only be 12 years old once".
+A good friend reminded me that, after all, my son "will only be 12 years old once".

 Our journey took us across nearly 12,000 miles in 28 days in a 2023 Model Y Performance.
 The car would become more than just transportation - it would be the foundation to how we would explore the outer reaches of the US and beyond into Canada.
 We would circumnavigate the USA and visit interesting cities along the way.
 The cornerstones of our route are: